AAFC-Bioinfo-AAC/metagenomics-snakemake/README.md

 ## About

 The **Metagenomics Snakemake pipeline** was designed for paired-end reads from high-biomass, host-associated metagenomic samples that were sequenced on an Illumina platform.
-The reproducible workflow is modular, allowing modules to be omitted provided cleaned are provided as input.
+The reproducible workflow is modular, allowing modules to be omitted provided cleaned reads are provided as input.
 Utilizing the **Snakemake** workflow, the pipeline automates read quality control, filtering, and host/Phix decontamination, as well as downstream modules that obtain biological information from the cleaned reads.
 The modules provide taxonomic abundance tables, antibiotic resistance profiles, higher order functional pathways, and metagenome-assembled genome (MAG)s assembled from individual samples.

 The pipeline consists of these modules: